tpcstld/ctf-writeups/selfhash.md

 b = (I - A)x
 ```

-We can solve this using a linear algebra solver, and we decided to use [sage](http://doc.sagemath.org/html/en/tutorial/tour_algebra.html).
+This version is a form that we can solve using a linear algebra solver.
+We decided to use [sage](http://doc.sagemath.org/html/en/tutorial/tour_algebra.html) since it supports GF(2).
 Below is the code for our solution:

 ``` python
 import numpy as np